sankalp1999/Competitive-Programming/Easy_learnt.md

 Concepts And mistakes
+1. 1366B Shuffle
+In this question, it felt like covering intersection of sets like something keeps flowing between sets that intersect and one of them might have a particular type of value.
+Mistake: I tried a complicated solution with visited array for testing intersections.
+But rather, the problem was just about ranges.
+Elegant solution.

-1. Mahmoud And Triangle 766B - Elegant concept
+2. Mahmoud And Triangle 766B - Elegant concept
    Problem was to make a triangle by selecting three line segments.
    Solution idea was simple and elegant. a <= b  <= c